mlange-42/modo/docs/docs/src/guide/config.md

 ## CLI flags

 Most command line flags overwrite config file settings.
-They are not listed here explicitly, please see the [reference](#config-reference).
+These are not listed here explicitly.
+For details, see the [config reference](#config-reference).
 There are, however, a few special flags that are useful to trigger different behaviour when working in different environments.
 These flags are available for both `build` and `test` command.

 **`--watch`, `-W`**

 Re-run on changes of sources and documentation files.
 Disables all post-processing scripts after running them once.
-In conjunction with the watch mode of your SSG (e.g. [Hugo](https://gohugo.io)), this allows to preview changes in a web browser instantly.
+Together with the watch mode of your SSG (e.g. [Hugo](https://gohugo.io)), this allows to preview changes in a web browser instantly.

 **`--bare`, `-B`**